Planning ahead can take away the frustration or confusion that may arise when you're eating healthy.

 Brownies, fudge + more… without the guilt?
 Yes, please!
 You'll find 15 fab recipes in my Sweet Treats Recipe Guide to satisfy your sweet tooth, without the added sugars and other problem ingredients.
 Get your FREE guide here.

 Keep the enemy out of the house

 If you can’t resist ice cream, don’t buy it!
 If chips are your downfall, steer clear of the snack aisle while in the grocery store.
 You’re less likely to fall prey to trigger foods if they’re not in your home, desk, glove compartment, or wherever else you stash them.
 Even healthy foods, if you have a tendency to overeat them, can quickly become unhealthy.

 It’s not enough just to toss out the bad guys!
 You also need to keep your fridge and pantry stocked with smart options.

-Not only does having nutritious ingredients on hand help you create healthy meals without having to worry or check ingredient labels, it also makes choosing the right foods practically automatic.
+Having nutritious ingredients on hand helps you create healthy meals without having to worry or check ingredient labels.
+Plus, doing so makes choosing the right foods practically automatic.

 And if you’re not sure what to add to your shopping cart, don’t worry – I’ve got you covered!

 Here are the top kitchen staples that will help you build a balanced meal every time…

 1. Non-Dairy Milk and Yogurt